schreiberx/sweetsite/tutorials/advanced/imex_sdc_swe_sphere.md

 For theoretical content on SDC, you can check [this project](https://github.com/Parallel-in-Time/sdc-wiki) (in construction) or any literature on the subject.
 This tutorial suppose that the reader is aware of the algebraic formulation of SDC using $Q$ and $Q_\Delta$ matrices, and just present how to set those coefficients for the IMEX SDC solver in SWEET.

+> :bell: If you are not familiar with the whole theory on SDC, you can always follow this tutorials using the provided default parameters ...

 ## 1. Compilation and basic run

 The up-to-date IMEX-SDC implementation is currently only implemented in the [`parallel_sdc`](https://github.com/schreiberx/sweet/tree/parallel_sdc) branch, that you can obtain like this :